-In exceptional instances, Southern Technical College may accept for admittance an applicant who can document that he/she attempted to secure written proof of high school graduation or the equivalent and, through no fault of his/her own, was unable to secure such proof of high school graduation or the equivalent.
-This exception applies only to students applying for entry into Diploma level programs.
-The following three (3) criteria must be met to qualify for this exception:
+In extenuating circumstances, Southern Technical College may accept an applicant who can document that he/she attempted to secure written proof of high school graduation or the equivalent; and, through no fault of his/her own, was unable to secure such proof of high school graduation or the equivalent.

+This exception applies only to students applying for entry into diploma level programs.
+There are three (3) criteria to be met in order to qualify for this exception:

 - 1. There must be documentation of the unusual circumstance from a third party supporting that the written proof of graduation could not be reasonably secured. - 2.
 The student must demonstrate the ability to benefit from the training by achieving a minimum score of 12 on the Wonderlic SLE within the allowable time limit. - 3.
-The student must sign an attestation form affirming the fact that he/she earned a standard high school diploma or the equivalent.
+The student must sign an attestation form affirming that he/she earned a standard high school diploma or the equivalent.